 Fundamentally the Knights of Columbus operates in accordance with the laws relating to fraternal benefit societies, which require a representative form of government with a supreme governing or legislative body and subordinate branches into which members shall be elected, initiated and admitted in accordance with its constitution, laws and rules.
-Accordingly, the Knights of Columbus has for its governing body the Supreme Council, State Councils in each of the 61 jurisdictions in North America and 3,300 subordinate Councils comprising a membership of nearly 900,000.
+Accordingly, the Knights of Columbus has for its governing body the Supreme Council, State Councils in each of the 61 jurisdictions in North America and more than 4,500 subordinate Councils comprising a membership of more than 1,000,000.